 2 large eggs, at room temperature

 In a medium bowl, use a hand-held mixer on medium speed to beat together the confectioners' sugar and butter until blended.
 Beat in the vanilla, then beat in enough of the cream to achieve a soft consistency suitable for spreading.

 Position a rack in the middle of the oven and preheat to 350°F. Spread the coconut on a baking sheet and toast until lightly browned, about 8 minutes.

 In a large bowl, whisk together the flour, baking powder and salt.
 In a small bowl, stir together the sour cream, oil and vanilla.
 In another bowl, with an electric mixer on medium-high speed, beat the sugar and butter together until light and fluffy, 2-3 minutes.
 Add the eggs, one at a time, beating well after each addition.
 Add the flour mixture in 3 parts, alternating with the sour cream mixture in 2 parts, beating on low speed until just combined.
 Scrape down the sides of the bowl as needed.

 Divide the batter evenly among lined muffin cups, filling each about three-fourths full.
 Bake until lightly golden on top and a toothpick inserted in the center of a cupcake comes out clean, 18-20 minutes.
 Let the cupcakes cool in the pan on a wire rack for 5 minutes.
 Transfer the cupcakes to the wire rack and let cool completely, about 1 hour.

-Frost the cupcakes with the buttercream (recipe below).
+Frost the cupcakes with the buttercream.
 Top each cupcake with a ring of toasted coconut.
 Place an Easter egg candy or candies in the center of each nest and serve.
-The finished cupcakes can be refrigerated in an airtight container for up to 2 days; bring to room temperature before serving.
+The finished cupcakes can be refrigerated in an airtight container for up to 2 days.
+Bring to room temperature before serving.